sicomore/lexik/README.md

 ## Accessing administration interface

-In order to access the admin interface, just click on the `administration` button at the top of the page.
+In order to access the admin interface, just click on the `administration` button at the top of the webpage.
 Login : `admin`
 Password : `password`